What’s the difference between a product manager and a product owner or are these roles actually one and the same?

 In the SaaS martech space, the thinking goes that all products are built the same way and that companies are all structured the same way.
 They tend to think there is always a Product Manager and a Product Owner behind each feature.

 The most important criteria is ‘the momentum of the company.’
-What do I mean by that?
+What does this mean?

 How new/old is the organization?

 This question is an important one.
-It also is not directly related to the size of the company.
-It is not related to the number of clients, either.
-For instance, I know a company operated by 9 people with more than 200,000 paying customers.
-This company is “already” 6 years old.
-The product function is embodied by pretty much everybody in the company.
+It is not directly related to the size of the company or to the number of clients, either.

-What I mean by ‘key moment’ are key phases or events in the life cycle of a company.
+What we mean by ‘key moment’ are key phases or events in the life cycle of a company.
 Some examples include:

 - the creation of the company